Twipped/CurvyAndTrans.com/posts/2019-01-08.0834.7577AC/index.md

 My wife sent me out that night to get chinese takeout, and when I left the house I put on Green Day's Insomniac (specifically [Panic Song](https://www.youtube.com/watch?v=fPN-vp-quOs) and [Brain Stew](https://www.youtube.com/watch?v=UNq9gmY_Oz4)), and just cranked it.
 During that five minute drive I felt energized, reinvigorated, I felt more alive than I had in a decade.
 I sang at the top of my lungs the entire drive to the restaurant and back, and when I got home I was in the best mood I'd been in ages.
 I was calm and cheerful, extremely patient with my daughter, loving to my wife.
 I gave my daughter a bath that night, something which _always_ resulted in raised voices and tears, but this time was calm and happy.
 My wife said it was like I was a completely different person.

-That's when it hit me... how the fuck was I going to explain this to her?
+That's when it hit me... [how the fuck was I going to explain this to her](/p/040E24/opening-the-closet/)?

-That story I will tell on Thursday.